Return to site

 1. New Zealand's South Island:

-• Low Visibility: Natural forests and mountains provide cover.
+Low Visibility: Natural forests and mountains provide excellent cover.

-• Food and Agriculture: Fertile land, advanced agricultural practices.
+Food and Agriculture: Fertile land with advanced agricultural practices.

-• Security: Stable political environment, low crime rates.
+Security: Stable political environment with low crime rates.

 2. Iceland: